 We also intend to develop BIO89-100 for the treatment of SHTG, a condition identified by severely elevated levels of triglycerides (higher than 500 mg/dL) and which is associated with an increased risk of NASH, cardiovascular events and acute pancreatitis.
 SHTG accounts for up to 10% of all acute pancreatitis episodes.
-It is estimated that there are more than 4 million patients in the United States with TG 500 mg/dL and approximately 20% of these patients are refractory to current standard of care.
-In diabetic obese cynomolgus monkeys with elevated triglycerides, BIO89-100 showed significant effects on triglycerides at doses as low as 0.1 mg/kg/week, with a 78% reduction from baseline observed at the highest dose level of 1.0 mg/kg/week.
+It is estimated that there are 2.5 million to 4 million patients in the United States with TG 3 500 mg/dL and approximately 20% of treated patients are refractory to current standard of care.
+In a study of 24 diabetic obese cynomolgus monkeys with elevated triglycerides, BIO89-100 showed significant effects on triglycerides at doses as low as 0.1 mg/kg/week, with a 78% reduction from baseline (range of 52% reduction to 94% reduction) observed at the highest dose level of 1.0 mg/kg/week on Day 56.
 In our Phase 1a SAD study, BIO89-100 showed a significant reduction in triglycerides of up to 51% after a single dose in healthy volunteers.
-In our Phase 1a SAD study, BIO89-100 showed a significant reduction in triglycerides of up to 51% after a single dose in healthy volunteers.
-We expect to initiate our POC trial in SHTG patients in 2020 in order to evaluate the ability of BIO89-100 to reduce fasting plasma triglyceride levels compared to baseline levels.
+While currently approved SHTG therapies decrease TG levels, they generally do not have broader metabolic benefits.
+To the extent that we are able to show in subsequent human clinical trials that BIO89-100 significantly decreases both TG and LDL-C levels and improve other metabolic parameters, we believe that BIO89-100 could be a differentiated therapy in this indication.
+We expect to initiate our Phase 2 trial in SHTG patients in the first half of 2020 in order to evaluate the ability of BIO89-100 to reduce fasting plasma triglyceride levels compared to baseline levels and to report topline data in the first half of 2021.

 We retain exclusive worldwide rights to BIO89-100.
 BIO89-100 is protected by a family of issued patents with claims directed to composition of matter and methods of use.
 The first of our patents for BIO89-100 are projected to expire in the United States in 2028, with the final composition-of-matter patent projected to expire in the United States in 2038, in each case, without patent term extensions.
 Because BIO89-100 is a biologic drug, marketing approval is also expected to provide 12 years of market exclusivity in the United States from the approval date of a BLA.
+We license the patents and know-how related to the glycoPEGylation technology for use in the research, development, manufacture and commercialization of BIO89-100 from Teva and ratiopharm.